ndricimrr/carcompanion-website/README.md

    ```
      npm run start
    ```
-   ...**This wonderful script** is developed precisely to run the whole project in only one single command will give you all the instructions you need to run the app, both backend and frontend
+   ...**This wonderful script** is developed precisely to run the whole project in only one single command.
+It runs the backend and front end as well.
+Works with MacOS and Windows.
+Linux not tested yet.

 # Contribution Rules